sv-cover/cover-php/bulma_progress.md

 - Remove language switch from profile
 - Almanac form is weird.
 May need some backend improvements (filter on filter).
 - Titles in pages behave weird.
 Maybe some backend improvements?
-- Transpose columns in session/overrides.twig
+- Transpose columns in session/overrides.twig and committeebattle/form.twig
 - Former boards page is weird / unintuitive.
 Best solution: improve committees/groups and make it more automated.
 - Old committee page was better.
 But at least it's bulma now :)
 - Single committee page is crap now.
 - Working groups page needs major redesign.
+- Photo origin path in fotoboek/\_path.twig is ugly html.